-We’ve seen that, unlike what most people argue about UI/UX, security is paramount in software releases.
+We’ve seen that security is paramount in software releases.
 How, then, can the DevOps team focus on the core functionality of its applications and still implement security seamlessly?
-In this section, we will look at the ways IT leaders can manage the balancing act between prioritizing data compliance and shipping new features to users.
+This section will look at how IT leaders can manage the balancing act between prioritizing data compliance and shipping new features to users.

 With data sheets, you can summarize in detail the performance of your software regarding its regulatory or client-specific requirements.
-With Enov8’s data compliance suite, IT leaders can drop traditional data management methods and embrace automated capabilities that provide security and compliance.
+With Enov8’s data compliance suite, IT leaders can drop traditional data management methods and embrace automated security and compliance capabilities.
 This tool eradicates the tradition of implementing security features as a final cleanup operation.

 With Enov8’s tool, teams can automate data compliance reporting with each code build, even before deploying code and shipping features to users.

 With Enov8’s visuals, there is transparency in each release of software features, from data operations to application operations.
 Visuals ranging from test environment management, Environment Management Maturity Index, and test data management are available.
 This way, the IT leader sees visual metrics of all that concerns company products.

 Enov8 provides case studies in Asia-Pacific regions with its large bank of holistic test data.
 This tool provides test data management methods.
 With these test data management methods, IT leaders can avoid disruption or project delays caused by human error.
 They can also prevent data or personally identifiable information that isn’t guaranteed to be GDPR-compliant from being delivered.

 Make Data Compliance Your Top Priority